Tianqi porcelain

-Generally speaking, Tianqi porcelain was one variety of porcelain among various styles of the Jingdezhen unofficial kilns from a time of production breakdown of the official kilns at the death of the Wanli Emperor in 1620 to a time of reorganization in 1683 during the reign of the Kangxi Emperor during the Qing dynasty.
+Generally speaking, Tianqi porcelain was one variety of porcelain among various styles of the Jingdezhen unofficial kilns from the time of production breakdown of the official kilns at the death of the Wanli Emperor in 1620 to a time of reorganization in 1683 during the reign of the Kangxi Emperor during the Qing dynasty.
 The Tianqi ware, and other associated wares, display a refreshing spontaneity of design that makes them unique in Chinese ceramic history.
-The influence of the master landscape artist Dong Qichang (董其昌; 1555–1636) can be discerned in the use of a dark and light color contrast.
+The influence of the master landscape artist Dong Qichang (1555–1636) can be discerned in the use of a dark and light color contrast.

-Designs for this ware are usually landscapes, birds and flowers, animals and human figures.
+Designs for this ware are usually landscapes, birds and flowers, animals, and human figures.
 Sizes are usually small to mid-size flatware and bowls.
 Many examples of the ware were treasured in Japan as part of the tea ceremony culture.
 Many examples of this ware show an unmistakable Japanese influence and it is thought that they were especially ordered from Japan by period tea masters.
-This ware is also known in Japan as ko sometsuke (古染付け) or “old blue-and white.”
+This ware is also known in Japan as ko sometsuke (古染付け) or "old blue-and white".
 Base inscriptions are usually those from previous reigns in the dynasty with a preference for the Chenghua reign mark.